DeFacts-Protocol/blindproof-subnet/PROPOSAL.md

 Our proof rail is equally useful to the TEE tier, which we treat as complementary infrastructure, not competition.

-### The market today

-Hardware-trust private inference already earns eight-figure annual revenue on this network (Targon; SN28's confidential routing), proving the demand.

-zkML subnets prove execution but do not hide inputs.
-The cell where privacy and verification are both cryptographic is, in every deployed offering publicly documented, empty — an earlier ideathon prototype sketched the combination at toy scale and was never deployed, evidence that the concept is not the hard part.

-This subnet is built to fill that cell, serving the validated demand one trust level up and adding the buyers — regulated financials, cross-border data, material non-public information — for whom hardware trust is the dealbreaker.

-Our proof rail is equally useful to the TEE tier, which we treat as complementary infrastructure, not competition.

 ### What exists, what the hackathon proves, what remains